Tasaycovil/hello-world/README.md

 Hi all!

-I am from Peru, in Chincha.
+How are they ?
+What do they do?
 I like to explore new options that have to do with developing software, networks, etc.